blokks/legacy-docs/src/content/embed-your-schedule/add-to-ical.md

 parent          = "embed-your-schedule"
 +++

 [When enabled](http://configure/options), an *Add to calendar* button will be visible at the top of your schedule.
-This button allows visitors to download and add the event to their calendar.
+This button allows visitors to download and add event information to their calendar.

 The download includes two types of calendar entries:

 1. Entries for each of your event days.
 2. Entries for each of your visitors favorite acts.